sverros/MMCP/README.md

 To test the installation of this method, choose a output directory such as test_output and run

-*mpiexec -n 4 python test_mmcp.py input 'pgv psa03' 10 -out test_output*
+*mpiexec -n 4 python test_mmcp.py input 'pga psa03' 10 -out test_output*

 Data files will be stored in this directory along with sample random fields for pgv and psa0.3.